gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Azure AKS discovery

-The following subsections will describe the details necessary for implementing AKS Auto-Discovery.
+The following subsections will describe the necessary details for implementing AKS Auto-Discovery.

 ### AKS Authentication & Authorization

-This section describes the AKS authentication and the authorization modes.
+This section briefly describes the modes of authentication and authorization available on AKS clusters.

-Azure AKS clusters have three different configuration modes to manage access to the cluster.
+Azure AKS clusters have three different configuration modes for managing cluster access.
+Each cluster has one of these modes configured, and depending on the mode, the authentication and authorization process is different.

 - **Kubernetes Local Accounts** (*default*)

-Under this mode, access to the cluster happens via Kubernetes local accounts.
+When a cluster uses this mode, the access to it happens via Kubernetes local accounts.
 During the cluster provisioning phase, these accounts are created, and the access credentials are available on different API endpoints depending on the desired access level.

 - `aks:ListClusterUserCredentials`: returns credentials for the cluster user account.
 - `aks:ListClusterAdminCredentials`: returns credentials for the cluster admin account.

-The credentials returned can be used to authenticate directly into the Kubernetes API and are the same for any user that calls any of the `ListCluster*Credentials` endpoints.
-The credentials returned are non-auditable.
+The credentials returned can be used to authenticate directly into the Kubernetes API and are the same for every user that calls `ListCluster*Credentials` endpoints.
+Thus, the credentials returned are non-auditable.

 - **Active Directory with Kubernetes RBAC**

-Under this mode, Azure allows the user's identity or directory group membership to be the authentication principal.
+When a cluster uses this mode, Azure allows the user's identity or directory group membership to be the authentication principal.
 The process happens via an OpenID Connect layer that validates the user credentials and returns the user principals such as `user_id` and `group_ids` used by Kubernetes RBAC for authorization.

-In this mode, OpenID layer guarantees the authentication but does not handle authorization.
+OpenID layer only guarantees the authentication but does not handle authorization.
 Authorization handled by Kubernetes RBAC.

-Even with Active Directory, local administrator account exist unless it has been disabled in the cluster via the `--disable-local-accounts` flag.
-If the flag was not provided, `ListClusterAdminCredentials` returns non-auditable admin credentials that allow anyone with access to the endpoint to be a cluster administrator.
-Calls to `ListClusterUserCredentials` returns exec based credentials.

 - **Active Directory with Azure RBAC** (*recommended*)

-Under this mode, Azure transfers the authorization responsibility of AD users and groups to Azure RBAC.
-While regular Kubernetes users and service accounts are exclusively validated by Kubernetes RBAC.
+Under this mode, Azure transfers the authorization of AD users and groups to Azure RBAC.
+While Kubernetes RBAC validates regular Kubernetes users and service accounts.
-This option specifies the authorization control rules in the AD group to which the user belongs and, therefore, it is possible to grant access to multiple AKS clusters without having to manage Kubernetes RBAC policies in each of them.
+Azure RBAC associated with the groups to which the user belongs defines the authorization rules, and therefore it is possible to grant access to multiple AKS clusters without having to manage Kubernetes RBAC policies on each of them.

 An example of Azure RBAC policy that allows a user to get pods is the following: